ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```
 {: caption="Example 16.
 Confirming names for properties in `ibmcloud dev create`." caption-side="bottom"}
+`Example 16.
+Confirming names for properties in ibmcloud dev create`

 Should you copy and paste that link given at the end of the output you received as a result of using the `ibmcloud dev create` command, you will
 be able to access your CD Toolchain.
 But, you can also access that from the console later, in case you missed capturing the link.